timmussack/reactnativepresentation/README.md

-# React Native & Expo
+# React Native & Expo Presentation

 ## What is React Native?
 > Framework for building native mobile apps using JavaScript